This page may contain affiliate links. Please read my disclosure for more info.

 All smart TVs have built-in Wi-Fi, which is the only requirement for connecting to a hotspot.
 As far as your TV is concerned, the hotspot is just another Wi-Fi network.

 All you need is a mobile phone or a hotspot router (like the Nighthawk M5).
 Any such device should work once it is set up properly.
-Smart TVs work with most mobile hotspot networks, with T-Mobile being the only exception that I’m aware of.
+Any Smart TV should work with any mobile hotspot network.

 How to Connect Hotspot to TV